 There are many moving parts in a copier or printer and they will require regular servicing and maintenance beyond the occasional replacement of a broken part.
 Will you pay for this servicing on a time and materials basis or will you purchase a service contract?
 Many buyers choose the predictability of a service contract, but in either case, this is a cost you should budget for.

-Should You Lease Office Equipment?
+Should You Lease a Copier?

 Choosing to lease office equipment has its own advantages and drawbacks for your business.
 Let’s start with a few points that could be viewed as either a pro or a con.

 Lease agreements typically require the purchase of a regular maintenance service contract for the device.
 Often, the dealer will help you save a few dollars by bundling this into the total price of the copier or printer.
 The peace of mind and billing predictability of a service contract is valuable for almost any organization.